Market trend: Secondary trends

-Secondary trends are short-term changes in price direction within a primary trend.
-They may last for a few weeks or a few months.
+Secondary trends are short-term changes in price direction within a primary trend, typically lasting for a few weeks or a few months.

 Bear market rally

-Similarly, a bear market rally (sometimes called "sucker's rally" or "dead cat bounce") is a price increase of 5% or more before prices fall again.
-Bear market rallies occurred in the Dow Jones Industrial Average index after the Wall Street Crash of 1929, leading down to the market bottom in 1932, and throughout the late 1960s and early 1970s.
-The Japanese Nikkei 225 has had several bear-market rallies between the 1980s and 2011, while experiencing an overall long-term downward trend.
+Similarly, a bear market rally, sometimes referred to as a 'sucker's rally' or 'dead cat bounce', is characterized by a price increase of 5% or more before prices fall again.
+Bear market rallies were observed in the Dow Jones Industrial Average index after the Wall Street Crash of 1929, leading down to the market bottom in 1932, and throughout the late 1960s and early 1970s.
+The Japanese Nikkei 225 has had several bear-market rallies between the 1980s and 2011, while undergoing an overall long-term downward trend.

 Causes of market trends

-The price of assets such as stocks is set by supply and demand.
-By definition, the market balances buyers and sellers, so it is impossible to have "more buyers than sellers" or vice versa, although that is a common expression.
-In a surge in demand, the buyers will increase the price they are willing to pay, while the sellers will increase the price they wish to receive.
-In a surge in supply, the opposite happens.
+The price of assets, such as stocks, is determined by supply and demand.
+By definition, the market balances buyers and sellers, making it impossible to have 'more buyers than sellers' or vice versa, despite the common use of that expression.
+During a surge in demand, buyers are willing to pay higher prices, while sellers seek higher prices in return.
+Conversely, in a surge in supply, the dynamics are reversed.

-Supply and demand are varied when investors try to shift allocation of their investments between asset types.
-For example, at one time, investors may wish to move money from government bonds to "tech" stocks, but they will only succeed if somebody else is willing to buy government bonds from them; at another time, they may try to move money from "tech" stocks to government bonds.
-In each case, this will affect the price of both types of assets.
+Supply and demand dynamics vary as investors attempt to reallocate their investments between asset types.
+For instance, investors may seek to move funds from government bonds to 'tech' stocks, but the success of this shift depends on finding buyers for the government bonds they are selling.
+Conversely, they might aim to move funds from 'tech' stocks to government bonds at another time.
+In each case, these actions influence the prices of both asset types.

-Ideally, investors would wish to use market timing to buy low and sell high, but they may end up buying high and selling low.
-Contrarian investors and traders attempt to "fade" the investors' actions (buy when they are selling, sell when they are buying).
-A time when most investors are selling stocks is known as distribution, while a time when most investors are buying stocks is known as accumulation.
+Ideally, investors aim to use market timing to buy low and sell high, but in practice, they may end up buying high and selling low.
+Contrarian investors and traders employ a strategy of 'fading' investors' actions—buying when others are selling and selling when others are buying.
+A period when most investors are selling stocks is known as distribution, while a period when most investors are buying stocks is known as accumulation.

-According to standard theory, a decrease in price will result in less supply and more demand, while an increase in price will do the opposite.
-This works well for most assets but it often works in reverse for stocks due to the mistake many investors make of buying high in a state of euphoria and selling low in a state of fear or panic as a result of the herding instinct.
-In case an increase in price causes an increase in demand, or a decrease in price causes an increase in supply, this destroys the expected negative feedback loop and prices will be unstable.
-This can be seen in a bubble or crash.
+"According to standard theory, a decrease in price typically leads to less supply and more demand, while an increase in price has the opposite effect.
+While this principle holds true for many assets, it often operates in reverse for stocks due to the common mistake made by investors—buying high in a state of euphoria and selling low in a state of fear or panic, driven by the herding instinct.
+In cases where an increase in price leads to an increase in demand, or a decrease in price leads to an increase in supply, the expected negative feedback loop is disrupted, resulting in price instability.
+This phenomenon is evident in bubbles or market crashes.